Skip to content

 global_notifiers["inapp"]Channels added to every per-task notify list (deduplicated), and catch-all for tasks without one.
 Set [] to silence the bell.

 default_timeout(unset)Caps the total retry budget for one outbound delivery.
-Unset = a few minutes.
+Unset = 5 minutes.

 history_keep1024Cap on bell rows kept in SQLite.
-Older rows are trimmed in batches.
+Older rows are pruned in one pass.

 history_keep_for90dMaximum age of bell rows.
 Accepts d and w units.